Aparajita, Shankupushpam, Butterfly pea (Clitoria Ternatea)

 Because of its impact on the nervous system, it is used to treat many vata vitiated disorders in the body.

-It is also a part of "Shirovirechanopaga" group of herbs described in Ayurveda.
-It means that it helps in the detoxification and all round cleansing of the brain and its associated structures.
+- It is also a part of "Shirovirechanopaga" group of herbs described in Ayurveda.
+That mean it helps in the detoxification and all round cleansing of the brain and its associated structures.

-Aparajita is actively used in the Ayurvedic management of Mania, Schizophrenia etc.
+- Aparajita is actively used in the Ayurvedic management of mania, schizophrenia & neurological disorders etc.

-It is a good natural tonic for the blood.
-Its rasa composition helps to purify blood and improve skin conditions like boils, skin outbreaks, acne, pimples etc.
+- It is a good natural tonic for the blood.
+The rasa composition helps to purify blood and improve skin conditions like boils, skin outbreaks, acne & pimples etc.